ROCm/HIP/docs/markdown/hip_faq.md

 ### What libraries does HIP support?
 HIP includes growing support for the 4 key math libraries using hcBlas, hcFft, hcrng, and hcsparse).
 These offer pointer-based memory interfaces (as opposed to opaque buffers) and can be easily interfaces with other HCC code.
-Developers should use conditional compliation if portability to nvcc systems is desired - using calls to cu* routines on one path and hc* routines on the other.
+Developers should use conditional compilation if portability to nvcc systems is desired - using calls to cu* routines on one path and hc* routines on the other.

 - [hcblas](https://bitbucket.org/multicoreware/hcblas)
 - [hcfft](https://bitbucket.org/multicoreware/hcfft)